armerickson/Travel-Journal/Desktop/travel-journal/README.md

-# Tenzi
+# Travel Journal

-Based on the popular Tenzi dice game.
-Made with React.
+Travel Journal UI made with CSS and React.